Democrats unload on Sanders in likely debate preview

 Democratic presidential candidate Sen. Bernie Sanders, I-Vt., speaks during First in the South Dinner, Monday, Feb.
 24, 2020, in Charleston, S.C.
 (AP Photo/Matt Rourke)

-No fewer than three Sanders rivals unleashed paid attack ads against the Vermont senator for the first time on the eve of Tuesday night’s debate in Charleston, South Carolina.
+No fewer than three Sanders rivals – former South Bend Mayor Pete Buttigieg, former Vice President Joe Biden and former New York Mayor Mike Bloomberg – unleashed paid attack ads against the Vermont senator for the first time on the eve of Tuesday night’s debate in Charleston, South Carolina.

 And several outside groups traditionally aligned with Democrats worked to undermine Sanders’ standing with key constituencies.